 What to Put in Your Day Pack for Rome

-This is the bag you’ll carry around during the day.
+If you’re planning an unforgettable Rome itinerary, youโll want to carry a day pack around during the day.
 I recommend an anti-theft bag.
 I own this Travelon crossbody (seen the photo above) as well as this trendy Boho crossbody.
 These bags are designed with anti-slash materials, locking compartments, and RFID blocking technology.
 All good things!

 For tips, see my guide on avoiding pickpockets in Europe.